aravindbk92/rl-evolving-auxiliary-reward/README.md

-# DQN with Evolving Auxilliary Reward Function
+# DQN with Evolving Auxiliary Reward Function

 DQN is augmented with a reward function (**EvoReward**) that evolves (each episode currently) using a basic genetic algorithm.